News

 image

-We present the new international journal Rhetoric & Science, which belongs to the field of Classical Philology, Rhetoric and Science.
-The international conference entitled ‘Mapping the Rhetoric of Science Writing in Antiquity and Beyond’, organized in March 2019 by the Ancient World Study Laboratory of the Department of History of the Ionian University, was its starting point.
+We present here the new international journal Rhetoric & Science, which belongs to the field of Classical Philology, Rhetoric and Science.

-Rhetoric & Science is based on this framework: it uses the term 'rhetoric' to refer to any set of formal techniques and processes employed in the production of oral or written texts, primarily for the purpose of communicating; and the term 'science', to refer to the study and understanding not of the physical world, in the narrow sense, but, more generally, of the nature of things.
-In this light, not only texts on medicine, mathematics, geography, astronomy, optics, harmonics or any other representative of the 'ancient science', but also philosophical treatises, historiographical texts can be defined as 'scientific', or even non-scientific projects containing modules designed to impart scientific knowledge.
+Rhetoric & Science draws on that framework, making use of the term ‘rhetoric’ with reference to formal techniques and procedures geared towards producing oral or written texts with the ultimate aim of achieving certain communicative purposes, and of the term ‘science’ to refer to the study and understanding not stricto sensu of the natural world, but, more generally, of the nature of things.
+Within this framework, under the heading ‘scientific’ can be subsumed not only texts on medicine, mathematics, geography, astronomy, optics, harmonics and whatever else one might regard as representative of ‘ancient science’, but also philosophical treatises, historiographical texts, or even non-scientific works containing sections designed to communicate scientific knowledge.

 Back